 Why kids love Grow a Garden

-Idle growth means that plants continue maturing even when the game is closed.
+- Idle growth: Plants keep maturing even when the game is closed.
 Kids come back to a garden full of crops to harvest, which makes even short logins feel productive.
-It’s an easy habit to form: log in, collect, upgrade, repeat.
+It's an easy habit to form: log in, collect, upgrade, repeat.

-Daily incentives add another layer.
-Bonuses for logging in each day, limited-time quests and event rewards all encourage consistent play.
+- Daily incentives: Bonuses for logging in each day, limited-time quests and event rewards all encourage consistent play.
 Missing a day might mean missing a reward, and that fear of falling behind is a powerful motivator.

-Finally, gardens are public.
-Friends and other players can see each other’s plots, gear and pets.
-That visibility creates social pressure to keep up, unlock new content and show off rare achievements.
-It’s like a digital version of keeping up with the neighbors.
+- Social pressure: Gardens are public.
+Friends and other players can see each other's plots, gear and pets.
+That visibility creates pressure to keep up, unlock new content and show off rare achievements — a digital version of keeping up with the neighbors.

 External channels and the secondary market